mudko

 4. /api/mcp is declared but not implemented

-The kit-generated mcp/server-card.json declareshttps://yoursite.com/api/mcpas a JSON-RPC endpoint.
-The kit doesn't implement the server — it's a static-file generator.
-Agents that try to call your MCP server will hit 500 (or 404 on most hosts).
+Your mcp/server-card.json declareshttps://yoursite.com/api/mcp as a JSON-RPC endpoint.
+If nothing is actually running there, agents that try to call your MCP server hit 500 (or 404 on most hosts) and the live-endpoint check fails.

 • Free: deploy the Cloudflare Worker template— bind it to /api/mcp/* on your domain.
 Five-minute job.